moglerdev/ShelfGuardian/README.md

 ### Easter Egg

-For a fun surprise, scan the QR code below.
+For a fun surprise, scan the QR code below using the app's scanner.
 It will take you to the YouTube video [Rick Astley - Never Gonna Give You Up](https://www.youtube.com/watch?v=dQw4w9WgXcQ), playing the iconic song.
 This playful Easter egg is our way of adding a bit of fun to your experience with Shelf Guardian.

 <img src="./docs/egg.jpeg" alt="Easter Egg" width="240"/>